 A 17-year-old female passenger from Midland died at the scene.
 Emergency personnel transported the 17-year-old motorist and another 17-year-old passenger to Midland Memorial Hospital due to serious injuries sustained in the single-vehicle wreck.

 Second Crash Occurs

-A preliminary investigation suggests that road conditions were possibly a factor in the accident.
+A preliminary investigation suggests that road conditions were possibly a factor in the car accident.
 During the initial investigation, an approaching vehicle hit a patrol car being used as a barricade.
 The driver of that vehicle that hit the police car received citations for a failure to control speed, having an unrestrained child in the vehicle and not having a driver’s license or insurance.

-If you or a family member is a victim in a crash, it is possible to review the matter with an auto accident attorney in Odessa at no cost to you.
+If you or a family member is injured in a crash, it is possible to review the matter with an auto accident attorney in Odessa at no cost to you.
 Our firm fights the insurance companies to get our clients the full compensation that they deserve.
 To learn more, please contact us.